Skip to main content Skip to home page

 Pharmacy Student Internship Program

 The Pharmacy Department at Deaconess is dedicated to educating and developing future pharmacists.
-The Pharmacy Department consists of approximately 100 pharmacists and 100 technicians who staff multiple locations throughout the health system, including 3 inpatient hospitals, oncology infusion center, The Women’s Hospital, and several ambulatory clinics.
+The Pharmacy Department consists of approximately 100 pharmacists and 100 technicians who staff multiple locations throughout the health system, including multiple inpatient hospitals, oncology infusion center, The Women’s Hospital, and several ambulatory clinics.

 Pharmacy Department Mission: Be an innovative team that safely and efficiently provides quality medication therapy and outcomes to the patients and communities we serve.